Torsion bar suspension: types and features. What is torsion bar suspension

 • Availability of adjustment of suspension stiffness and ground clearance.

-The torsion beam in the chassis of the car is used in a semi-independent rear suspension, which also has several advantages:
+The torsion beam in the chassis of the car is used in semi-independent rear suspension, which also has several advantages:

 Disadvantages of torsion bars